 - New kittens should be confined to a small room (ie. a bathroom) with a litter box for several days to make sure they are using the box appropriately.
 Once your kitten is using the box well, you can gradually allow the kitten access to the rest of the living space.

-Many cats will ingest houseplants if they have access to plants.
+Many cats will ingest houseplants if they have access.
 This behavior is often a form of play and exploration but can also result from a nutritional craving for dietary fiber.
 A number of common houseplants are toxic to cats, so owners should prevent their cats from ingesting houseplants.